josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 Because it is possible for readers to copy and paste examples of inferior code in their own applications, try to minimize use of such code.

 In cases where you need unacceptable examples, you can set the `class` to `avoid` or have the word `avoid` in the filename of the source file.
-By putting the word `avoid` in the filename or path, the documentation generator automatically adds the `avoid` class to the `<code-example>`.
+By putting the word `avoid` in the filename or path, the documentation generator automatically adds the `avoid` class to the `code-example` element.
 Either of these options frames the code snippet in bright red to grab the reader's attention.

 Here's the markup for an "avoid" example in the